sergio-lacerda/Fat-Pig-Invest-Stock-Wallet/README.md

     }
 ```

-- **Program.cs:** At line 11, the database server version is setted as MariaDB 10.4.24, since it's the version used for development.
-If you are running a diferent version or database, you can edit this line before running the solution.
-For further information, please refer to the Pomelo project documentation.
+📌 Program.cs
+The default configuration uses MariaDB 10.4.24:

 ```csharp
 var serverVersion = new MariaDbServerVersion(new Version(10, 4, 24));
 ```
+If you're using a different version or database, adjust this accordingly.
+For more details, refer to the Pomelo documentation.

-### 4. Migrations
+### 4. Run Migrations

-Run the Migrations commands bellow in order to create the database based on the project classes (It´s recommended to delete the "Migrations" Folder before running these commands).
+Before running migrations, it's recommended to delete the existing Migrations folder.

+Then execute:

 ```console
 add-migration FirstMigration